skytreader/.files/tildocs/anti-keyboard-spam.markdown

 Not yet sure if this will solve `F4` effects on startup.

+## Update: January 3, 2017

+Not having used my work laptop for the whole of the holiday break, I return to work to find its battery drained.
+On top of that, it seems that the previous remapping via `setkeycodes` is no longer working.
+So more than just doing as described above, include the `setkeycode`call to the crontab of root user.

 See also:

 - [Linux password changed.
 Is this an attack or a hardware glitch?](http://security.stackexchange.com/questions/67845/linux-password-changed-is-this-an-attack-or-a-hardware-glitch)